 Resits of AS level modules are acceptable.
 In order to be considered candidates must be predicted to gain our minimum entry requirements in A2 subjects.
 Only candidates who gain or are predicted to gain our minimum entry requirements within the normal 2-year period for A level examinations will be considered.

 D3, D3, D3 (or a combination of D3 and A level grade A) in Chemistry, Biology and one other University-approved subject.

 The minimum entry requirement is 38 points.
 This must include a minimum of 666 in Higher level Chemistry, Biology and one other subject.
 If Physics is not taken at Standard or Higher level then competency in this subject must be demonstrated at a lower level (GCSE or equivalent).

 The Royal (Dick) School of Veterinary Studies is committed to widening access and welcomes applications from students with diverse backgrounds.
-We are keen to consider whether some applicants could benefit from being made an offer of an interview at the access threshold (the level you need to have achieved to be successful on the programme), or whether you might be eligible for additional credit in the selection process, in support of your application.
+We are keen to consider whether some applicants could benefit from being made an offer of an interview at the minimum entry requirement (the level you need to have achieved to be successful on the programme), or whether you might be eligible for additional credit in the selection process, in support of your application.

 Other Academic Requirements

 A 2:1 Honours Degree (or equivalent), in an appropriate science subject.
 Candidates with a non-science degree will be considered provided they have gained high grades in the science A levels (or equivalent) in Chemistry and Biology.

 Please note that all candidates applying for the BVM&S as a second degree (including graduates from the UK, EU, EEA) are considered at the International Fees rate.